mittelmark/pantcl4r/README.md

 ## Commands

-There are essentially three commands:
+There are essentially four commands provided:

 * `pantcl` - converting Rmarkdown documents with embedded code to HTML
 * `ptangle` - extract programming code into script files from  the Markdown document
 * `pangui` - simple graphical  interface to edit abc music, Graphviz dot, Eqn equations,  Mermaid diagrams,  Pikchr and Pic code, Plantuml code, R-plots and Tcl-svg or Tcl-dot code
+* `df2md` - display tabular data within your Markdown documents

 Below you see an image of the graphical  tool: